Clock Control

 User Instructions and Notes

-2) The user's HTTP client application (browser) must support JavaScript Version 1.2 or later - and have JavaScript enabled.
+2) The user's web browser must support JavaScript Version 1.3 or later, and have JavaScript enabled.

-7) "Longitude" can be entered in any one of the three standard formats: ddd.dddddd (decimal degrees), ddd:mm.mmmmmm (degrees and decimal minutes), ddd:mm:ss.ssssss (degrees, minutes, and decimal seconds).
-Negative signs are ignored - direction east or west of the prime meridian - which passes through Greenwich, England, UK - is specified using the "E/W" drop-down menu selection control to the right of the "Longitude" text type-in field.
+5) "Longitude" can be entered in any one of the three standard formats: ddd.dddddd (decimal degrees), ddd:mm.mmmmmm (degrees and decimal minutes), ddd:mm:ss.ssssss (degrees, minutes, and decimal seconds).
+Negative signs are ignored; direction east or west of the prime meridian, which passes through Greenwich, England, UK, is specified using the "E/W" drop-down menu selection control to the right of the "Longitude" text type-in field.

-8) The "DST" checkbox indicates whether or not "Daylight Saving Time" (also known as "Summer Time" or "Advanced Time") is in effect.
-Note that the significance of this checkbox being checked is that Daylight Saving Time is actually in effect - not merely that the location specified observes Daylight Saving Time.
-It is independent of the System Clock settings.
+6) The "DST" checkbox indicates whether or not "daylight saving time" (also known as "summer time" or "advanced time") is in effect.
+Note that the significance of this checkbox being checked is that daylight saving time is actually in effect (not merely that the location specified observes daylight saving time).
+It is independent of the system clock settings.

-9) "TZ" is the time zone offset in decimal hours.
-A negative sign is ignored - direction east or west of the prime meridian (time zone "Zero" or "Z") is specified using the "E/W" drop-down menu selection control to the right of the "TZ" text type-in field.
-Do not include the effect of Daylight Saving Time in this value as it is specified separately.
+7) "TZ" is the time zone offset in decimal hours.
+A negative sign is ignored; direction east or west of the prime meridian (time zone "Zulu" or "Z") is specified using the "E/W" drop-down menu selection control to the right of the "TZ" text type-in field.
+Do not include the effect of daylight saving time in this value as it is specified separately.
 (For example, New York City should be specified as "5" "W" all year round.)
-It is independent of the System Clock settings.
+It is independent of the system clock settings.

-10) The user Settings are preloaded for the author's home, located on Little Sebago Lake in Gray, Maine, USA.
+8) The user Settings are preloaded for the author's birthplace in Portland, Maine, USA.

 Credits

-3) The Astronomical Almanac, jointly published by the United States Nautical Almanac Office of the United States Naval Observatory and Her Majesty's Nautical Almanac Office of the United Kingdom Hydrographic Office
+3) The Astronomical Almanac, published jointly by the United States Nautical Almanac Office of the United States Naval Observatory, and Her Majesty's Nautical Almanac Office of the United Kingdom Hydrographic Office (annual).

-4) Explanatory Supplement to the Astronomical Almanac, edited by P. Kenneth Seidelmann
+4) Explanatory Supplement to the Astronomical Almanac, Completely Revised and Rewritten, edited by P. Kenneth Seidelmann (1992).

-6) A special "thank you" to Dr. Dennis D. McCarthy of the United States Naval Observatory
+7) Thanks go also to Dr. Dennis D. McCarthy and Sean E. Urban of the United States Naval Observatory.